 The following guidelines describe the academic policies and procedures pertaining to graduate study in the Pharmacology and Physiology program.
-The booklet contains current standards that are revised periodically by faculty in the Pharmacology and Physiology program, procedures and general rules of the Office of Biomedical Graduate Studies.
+The booklet contains current standards that are revised periodically by faculty in the Pharmacology and Physiology program, procedures and general rules of the Division of Biomedical Science Programs.
 The booklet can be downloaded in PDF format.

 Pharmacology and Physiology Policies (Adobe Acrobat PDF format)